 Take Donald Trump, as an example, he was unable to ever admit he was wrong – he was horrifically abused as a child, his dad always told him he wasn’t enough, so he became a super-achiever in order to be better than his dad because without these achievements he would never be loved.
 This is more than just parenting though, we live in a shame-based society that is upheld by those at the top, and because we won’t call it out, it doesn’t change.
 We avoid emotions and emotional mastery to keep our shame alive!

-It has been proven that every thought starts as a feeling – the emotion comes first.
+Every thought starts as a feeling – the emotion comes first.
 Yet, we all denounce feelings and instead try to think our way through things.
-As such, we’ve created a culture that is filled with cognitive addictions.
-Most self-help books are focused on how to change the way you think, which is a waste of time because you can’t change your thoughts until you change your feelings.
+Which is a waste of time because you can’t change your thoughts until you change your feelings.
 As Bradshaw says, ‘Cognitive addictions are a powerful way to avoid feelings.
 I lived in my head for years.
 I was a university professor.
 Thinking can be a way to avoid feelings.
-All addictions have a thinking component, which is called obsession.’
+All addictions have a thinking component, which is an obsession.’

 This also applies to the emotionally vulnerable.
 They hide their shame behind being the ‘nice’ person.
-Being nice is a covert way of playing the victim because the nice person wants recognition for being such a nice person.
-They continually pick people and situations where they give more, do more, and get hurt so they can then point out how they are so much better and nicer.
-Once they have been hurt they can then exercise power and control of others from the victim position.
+Being nice is a covert way of playing the victim because the nice person.
+Wants recognition for being such a nice person.
+They continually pick people and situations where they give more, do more.

 Bradshaw continues, ‘Unconditional love and acceptance of self seems to be the hardest task for all humankind.
-Refusing to accept our “real selves,” we try to create more powerful false selves, or we give up and become less than human.
+Refusing to accept our “real selves,” we try to create more powerful false selves.
+We give up and become less than human.
 This results in a lifetime of cover-up and secrecy.
 This secrecy and hiding is the basic cause of human suffering.’

 Healing shame requires becoming an expert in reclaiming your authentic self